hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 We clarify here that if an OPT record is present in a received AXoT request, compliant responders MUST include an OPT record in each of the subsequent AXoT responses.
-Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXoT response (in the absence of another way to signal the abort of a AXoT transfer).
+Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXoT servers to signal the desire to close a connection (when existing transactions have competed) due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXoT response.
+Aborting an AXFR during the transfer still requires the server to close the connection.

 An AXoT server MUST be able to handle multiple AXFR requests on a single XoT connection (for the same and different zones).